-Building on two highly successful 2016 Charter Club trips to Cuba, CREST is hosting our third specially designed tour January 27 – February 3, 2017, organized by Cuba Educational Travel - the premiere U.S. tour operator to this fascinating country.
-Join us for an extraordinary eight day/seven night adventure with a focus on ‘eco-surf and turf’ – a selection of the island’s most extraordinary marine, cultural, historic, and natural tourism offerings.
+Cuba is a place like no other.
+Join us and explore!
+Building on three highly successful people-to-people Charter Club trips to Cuba in 2016 and 2017, CREST is hosting our fourth specially designed tour, this time to the lesser visited Eastern side of the island.
+The trip is organized by Cuba Educational Travel - the premiere small-group U.S. tour operator to this fascinating country.
+Join us for an extraordinary eight day/seven night adventure focusing on a selection of the island’s cultural, historic, and natural tourism offerings.

 CREST's Charter Club trip offers far more than a typical tour, and does so at a highly competitive price.
-During our time in Zapata and Trinidad, we will stay in casas particulares, or private homes, which provides an opportunity for interaction and conversation with every day Cubans.
-Throughout the trip, you will enjoy educational meetings and experiences with leading artists, musicians, historians, and experts in fields ranging from urban planning, to technology, to tourism, politics, and beyond.
-Also included are nature tours, musical performances, and visits to various must-see sites including La Finca Vigia, Ernest Hemingway’s beautiful home where he wrote Old Man and the Sea and entertained Hollywood celebrities.
-You will be joined on the trip by a professional guide and a CREST staff member.
-Don't miss this incredible opportunity!
+Our accommodations throughout the trip will be in casas particulares, or private homes, which provide an opportunity for interaction and conversation with every day Cubans.
+Throughout the trip, you will enjoy educational meetings and experiences with artists, farmers, historians, and experts in various fields.
+Also included are nature tours, musical performances, and visits to must-see sites including the Moncada Barracks, where the first armed assault of the Revolution took place, and Santa Ifigenia Cemetery, Santiago's most famous landmark.

 For reservations or to request additional information, please contact Samantha Hogenson at firstname.lastname@example.org.